 And Hollywood movies?
 Oh, they send us one heck of a message.
 Hook up with the guy after the first date.....and you'll win his heart.
 And for the guys?
 If you just chase her plane down the tarmac, you'll win her back.
 Girls, if you break up and head for that plane, he's definitely chasing you down for a clapping bystanders type of kiss!
 This isn't over!
 That wedding you want to call off?
 Everyone understands.
 Just leave him at the altar....he and his family will be completely cool with it.
 In fact, you're doing him a favor.
 He wasn't that invested either.
 You both can now marry the person you actually love.
 And the nice guy?
 He always wins in Hollywood.
 The girl may fall for the bad boy for a bit, but in the end, she'll walk away with the good committed one that she can enjoy a happily ever after with.

 Real life?
 It looks nothing like Hollywood movies.
 In fact, it's the opposite.
 Hooking up with the guy after the first date seldom leads to a relationship.
 In fact, in many cases, it just makes the guy lose respect for the woman.
+STILL, women continue to do just that....thinking it will win her a relationship.
 Chase her plane down the tarmac?
 Security is going to cuff you faster than you can say, "Delta."
 Cancel the wedding at the last minute?
 You'll be unfriended on Facebook, removed from everyone's Christmas card list, your ex will be bitter, and you'll be the talk of the town.
-Your parents also are still pretty sore at you for wasting all their hard-earned money on a ceremony that never took place.
+Your parents would also still be pretty sore at you for wasting all their hard-earned money on a ceremony that never took place.
 The nice guy?
 He often loses, even though the girl knows deep down that HE is the guy that she SHOULD be riding off into the sunset with.
 Oh wait?....In real life, no one really rides off into sunsets, do they?

 Why did I write this book?
-Because Chick Flicks Lie....and it's time we all realize that.
+Because Chick Flicks Lie....and it's about time we all realize that.
 Male or female.
 Men - we don't really expect you to chase our plane down the tarmac, though it'd be sweet.
 We do expect some clarity though, and we appreciate actual commitment.
 Being a "one woman man" is the greatest gift you can ever give.....it trumps any diamond, any home, or anything material that you could ever give us.
-You either want me or you don't.
-This isn't a game, and I'm not a prize to be won.
+You either want the girl or you don't.
+This isn't a game, and we're not a prize to be won.
 I'm a real woman with a real heart and real dreams.
 If you don't respect me.....there's the door.
 Just don't let it hit you on the way out.
 Ladies - Don't just throw yourself at everyone that comes along.
-Those of you who are doing that ruins things for the rest of us.
+Those of you who do that just ruin things for the rest of us....and in the long run, you ruin things for yourself.
 It becomes an expectation.....an expectation that some of us aren't willing to fulfill.
 Self-respect goes a long way, and in the long run, a man doesn't respect a woman that doesn't respect herself.
 Finding yourself and spending some time alone for a while isn't such a bad thing either.
 Don't be co-dependent.
 Create an amazing life for yourself first.
 Figure out what you want and what hasn't worked in the past.
 Just because a relationship is on the rocks doesn't mean you should automatically be looking for the next one.
 Take a breather and regather, girl.
 While you're living your amazing rock-star single life, allow yourself to learn a thing or two about yourself, and then open your heart again if your dream guy just happens to come along.
 You can mix or match the above information to fit both sexes.

-Oddly my book is much lighter-hearted than this article, but behind every light-hearted story, there lies some depth and some meaning.
-This is what was beneath the surface and behind the just for laughs stories that I share in Chick Flicks Lie.
-I readily acknowledge my imperfections, my struggles with falling for the wrong people, my struggle with being the right person, and I give an inside look to what today's quest for love looks like.
+Oddly, my book is MUCH lighter-hearted than this article, but behind every light-hearted story, there lies some depth and some meaning.
+This is what was beneath the surface and behind the just-for-laughs stories that I share in Chick Flicks Lie.
+I readily acknowledge my imperfections, my struggles with falling for the wrong people, my struggle with being the right person, and I give an inside look into what today's quest for love looks like.

 Anyways, thus far, I've been blessed to receive such positive feedback.
 I've enjoyed my book signings, my radio interviews and most recently a movie interview.
 I'm on a mission....a mission not to settle and a mission to laugh off my disappointments.
 I feel at peace that way, and I really encourage others to try it.
 My book is a "hey, I can relate to that" kind of book.....a, "I feel understood" book.
 Isn't that what we're needing more of in this world?.....someone real to relate to?
 People who know they're not experts, who maybe don't have the slightest idea what they're doing, but manage to laugh and learn along the way.
 Maybe we all just need to read a book for the laugh factor sometimes....for the simple purpose of "feeling good."
 Maybe sarcasm is fun.....maybe it brings healing sometimes.
 I also was personally tired of the lack of clean comedy out there, so rather than complaining about it, I the non-reader wrote the kind of book that would lure me in.....even as a non-reader.

-I may be a pop culture examiner, but that doesn't mean I buy the pop culture example of love.......and *gasp*...
+I may be a "Pop Culture Examiner," but that doesn't mean I buy into the pop culture example of love.......and *gasp*...
 I don't buy the messages in our beloved chick flicks, though I LOVE watching them.
-At the end of the day, I'm still just a girl.....a girl that dreams of finding my prince one day, though I know my story probably won't look anything like the movies.
-I believe it will be better....because it will be genuine and real.
+At the end of the day, I'm still just a girl.....a girl that dreams of finding my prince one day, though I know my story probably won't look anything like the movies.....and I'm okay with that.
+In fact, I'm more than okay with that.
+I believe it will be better than the movies....because it will be genuine and real.
+We will be right for one another because GOD set us apart for one another.
 You can believe like that too.